slanglab/phrasemachine/README.md

 #### Installation

 We have implementations in both R and Python.
 For Python, install with:

     pip install phrasemachine

-For R: we have not released on CRAN yet, but this may work in the meantime:

-    library(devtools)
-    install_github("slanglab/phrasemachine/R/phrasemachine")

-The rest of this document gives examples in Python; R-specific documentation is forthcoming.
+For the R version, [see the R vignette here](R/phrasemachine/vignettes/getting_started_with_phrasemachine.Rmd).

 #### Near duplicates and merging